 - Bushings/Bearings: Bushings

-Need a barbell that can truly do it all?
+Need an Olympic weightlifting bar that can truly do it all?
 Consider this 20-kilogram, 7.3-foot Ohio Bar from Rogue Fitness.
 Depending on the material, this barbell has a tensile strength of 190,000 or 200,000 PSI, making it tough enough to support heavy lifts, overhead presses, snatches, and just about any other strength workout.
 It does lack a center knurling patch, though, so it may not be the best bar for squats.
 Nevertheless, our tester considers it a “do-it-all bar,” scoring its versatility a 5 out of 5.

 The Ohio Bar features knurl marks, which you’ll find on many multi-purpose barbells.
 The inner and outer markings are set by the International Powerlifting Federation and the International Weightlifting Federation, respectively.
 According to BarBend expert tester Jake Herod, “One thing Olympic lifters and CrossFitters will love about this bar is that it does not include a center knurling.
 This is ideal for not only movements like the clean & jerk, but also overhead presses, as your skin won’t get irritated from the grip.”